cyrilletuzi/angular-async-local-storage/docs/VALIDATION.md

 ## Custom validation

 Validating via this library is recommended but not required.

+### Manual native validation

 You can use all the native JavaScript operators and functions to validate by yourself.
 For example:

 ```typescript
 this.#storageMap.get('test').subscribe((result) => {